Double-End Queues with Non-Poisson Inputs and Their Effective Algorithms: Numerical Examples

 \section{Numerical Examples}

-In this section, by using the above three algorithms developed in Section 6, we provide some numerical examples to show how the performance measures of the double-ended queue are influenced by some key system parameters.
-Also, we apply the coupling method to give some interesting interpretations of the numerical results.
-Furthermore, we provide a numerical example to compare the results of this paper with those given by the multi-layer MMFF method given in Wu and He (2021) and by the diffusion method given in Liu et al. (2014).
+In this section, by using the above three algorithms developed in Section 6, we provide some numerical examples to show how some performance measures of the double-ended queue are influenced by key system parameters.
+Also, we apply the coupling method to give some interesting interpretations on the numerical results.

-In the numerical implementations, we shall discuss two groups of interesting issues: (1) The stationary performance measures, and (2) the upper bound $E\left[ \xi_{A}\right] $ of the sojourn time $E\left[ W_{A}\right] $.
+In the numerical implementations, we shall discuss three groups of interesting issues: (1) The stationary performance measures, (2) the sojourn time $E\left[ W_{A}\right] $, and (3) further numerical analysis.

 0.3cm

 \textbf{(a) The stationary performance measures}

 By using \textbf{Algorithms one and two}, we use some numerical examples to analyze how the stationary performance measures of the double-ended queue are influenced by the two key system parameters $\theta_{1}$ and $\theta_{2}$, i.e., the impatient rates of A- and B-customers, respectively.